holistics/holistics-python/README.md

-Holistics module: export data easier
+Holistics package: export data easier
 =========================
 This package is made to help Python user export report data from Holistics.io, save as DataFrame object or .CSV file without manually log in.